sjdv1982/seamless/silk.md

 Default: False
 UPDATE: in the future, maybe lookup scope for default dict to save memory.

-### infer_property (2)
+### infer_new_property (2)
-If a new property is accessed via Silk, an (empty) schema for that property is inserted under "properties" If False, the returned Silk object will be schema-less (and policy-less) For arrays, this has no meaning by itself, but still can be provided to govern the behavior of items
+If a new property is accessed via Silk, an schema for that property is inserted under "properties".
+If False, the returned Silk object will be schema-less (and policy-less) If True, a new schema may be created.
+Created schemas have all other policies applied (infer_type etc.), except infer_array  and infer_object.
 Default: True

+### infer_object (2)
+What happens if a non-empty dict or a Numpy struct is assigned to a new object schema.
+If True, a schema will be created for each property.
+Created schemas have all other policies applied (infer_type etc.), except infer_array  and infer_object.
+Default: False

-### infer_item (1)
+### infer_new_item (1)
-What happens if a new item is assigned:
+What happens if a new item is assigned (e.g. via .append):
-"uniform": all items have the same schema.
-For the first item, an empty schema is created when it is first accessed via Silk.
-"pluriform": all items have their own schema.
-For each item, an empty schema is created when it is first accessed via Silk.
-False: If a new item is accessed via Silk, the returned Silk object will be schema-less (and policy-less)
+If False, the returned Silk object will be schema-less (and policy-less) If True, a new schema may be created.
+This depends if the existing array schema is uniform ("items" holds a single schema) or pluriform ("items" is empty or holds an array of schemas).
+A new schema is only created for pluriform arrays.
+Created schemas have all other policies applied (infer_type etc.), except infer_array and infer_object.
+Default: True

+### infer_array (1)
+What happens if a non-empty list or a Numpy array is assigned to a new array schema.
+The result will be an array schema that is empty, uniform ("items" holds a single schema) or pluriform ("items" holds an array of schemas).
+"pluriform": A schema will be created for each item.
+"auto": A schema will be created for the first item.
+If any item does not validate against that schema, the schema becomes pluriform, else uniform.
+False: No schema will be created for any item.
+Created schemas have all other policies applied (infer_type etc.), except infer_array and infer_object.
+For Numpy arrays, the bytesize may also be inferred, if infer_storage is defined.
-Default: uniform
+Default: "auto"

 ### infer_type
 Silk will replace a "any" or absent "type" value with the type of the first assigned value